dressupgeekout/pless/README.md

 terminal.
 (The last line displays some status info.)
 You can force pless to page at some arbitrary interval with the **-l** option.

-_TODO: If a file is not provided, then pless reads from the standard input._

 You can navigate a document with the following keys.
 They're like less(1):

   - **h**, **p** -- previous page